englercj/mongoose-cache-manager/README.md

 # Mongoose Cache Manager

 This module caches [mongoose][1] queries with [cache-manager][2] using an in-memory or Redis engine.
-The module was originally based on [mongoose-redis-cache][3], but has since evolved into a full write-through cache solution.
+The module was originally based on [mongoose-redis-cache][3], but was change to allow for a generic caching store.

+In the future I want to try to improve this cache layer by using entity-based caching instead of just blanket query caching.

 [1]: http://http://mongoosejs.com/
 [2]: https://github.com/BryanDonovan/node-cache-manager